silviazuffi/smalst/README.md

 ```
 @inproceedings{Zuffi:ICCV:2019,
   title = {Three-D Safari: Learning to Estimate Zebra Pose, Shape, and Texture from Images "In the Wild"},
-  author = {Zuffi, Silvia and Kanazawa, Angjoo and Berger-Wolf, Tanja and Black, Michael J.},
+  author = {Zuffi, Silvia and Kanazawa, Angjoo and Berger-Wolf, Tanya and Black, Michael J.},
   booktitle = {International Conference on Computer Vision},
   month = oct,
   year = {2019},